-The good news is that you can apply for Medicare online through Social Security in most cases.
+Here’s a nugget of good news: you can apply for Medicare online through Social Security for most cases, which is super convenient!

-If you’re nearing 65 or already there, it’s time to consider your Medicare options.
+If you’re nearing 65 or already there, it’s time to get familiar with your Medicare options.

-In Washington, you’ll need to sign up for both Part A and Part B through Social Security.
+In Washington, you’ll sign up for both Part A and Part B through Social Security.

-This process is the same whether you’re getting Social Security benefits or not.
+Good news: this process is the same whether you’re receiving Social Security benefits or not.

-Remember, some folks get Medicare automatically, while others need to take action.
+Some folks automatically get Medicare, while others need to take action.

 Key Takeaways

-- Your initial enrollment period starts 3 months before you turn 65
+- Your initial enrollment period kicks off 3 months before you hit 65.

-- Medicare is required for Apple Health coverage in Washington State
+- Medicare is a must for Apple Health coverage in Washington State.

 Eligibility and Enrollment Periods

-You need to know when you can sign up and what coverage you qualify for.
+Knowing when you can sign up and what coverage fits your needs is key.

-Let’s look at the key things to understand about Medicare eligibility and enrollment in Washington State.
+Let’s break down what you need to know about Medicare eligibility and enrollment in Washington.

 Understanding Medicare Parts and Plans

-Part B covers doctor visits and outpatient care.
+Medicare is divided into several parts: Part A covers hospital stays, and Part B handles doctor visits and outpatient care.

 You can get Part A and B together, which is called Original Medicare.

-Think about what services you need and how much you can spend.
+Think about what services you need and how much you’re willing to spend.

 Determining Your Eligibility

-Most people don’t pay for Part A if they worked and paid Medicare taxes for 10 years.
+Good news: most people don’t pay for Part A if they’ve worked and paid Medicare taxes for 10 years.

 Key Enrollment Periods

-Sign up early to avoid gaps in coverage.
+Signing up early helps you avoid gaps in coverage!

-Missed your Initial Enrollment?
-You can sign up during the General Enrollment Period from January 1 to March 31 each year.
+If you miss your Initial Enrollment, you can catch the General Enrollment Period from January 1 to March 31 each year, but be warned: you might face a late penalty.

-Do you have job-based health insurance?
-You might qualify for a Special Enrollment Period when that coverage ends.
+If you have job-based health insurance, you might qualify for a Special Enrollment Period when that coverage ends.

 Signing Up for Medicare in Washington